MooersLab/MooersLab/README.md

 You can advance to the next line with the down arrow key in most text editors.
 If the line is one to be deleted, you enter control k.

-I did carry out dictation for much of an eight-hour drive that I took from Oklahoma City to Austin, Texas, to attend the PyTexas annual meeting.
-I spent part of this time rehearsing various portions of my talk from memory.

-The traffic on Interstate 35 in Texas is worse than in Los Angeles.
-People are tailgating each other at 75 to 80 miles an hour.
-There were also some crazy people who weaved between the three lanes.
-There are electronic billboards every mile, even in very rural settings, that warn you of the potential death if you are tempted to talk on your cell phone or text while driving.
-This was the most stressful five hours of driving I have ever done.
-It was a white-knuckle experience.
-On my return trip, I took peaceful secondary highways through the Hill Country northwest of Austin up to Wichita Falls, and past the Wichita Mountains west of Lawton, Oklahoma.
-This trip took an equivalent amount of time as the outbound journey, although it covered a greater distance.

-The battery in the digital voice recorder was sufficient for each trip.
-The battery is supposed to be good for up to 30 hours of recording.
-Each audio file took over an hour for whisper to transcribe.
-The resulting transcripts require a lot of editing; I had yet to complete these tasks.
-There were some tidbits that I have extracted from the transcript that were worth recycling.
-These partly edited transcripts from this trip were not included in the word counts for March and April.

-The favorable experience with dictation while long-distance driving is a definite advantage of driving over flying.
-It is generally not worth the trouble to go to the airport to fly if you can drive to your destination in less than 6 hours.
-I can see the value of preferring to drive over flying for distances of up to a 12-hour drive because of the opportunity to carry out long bouts of dictation that are socially awkward to do in an airport waiting area, on an airplane, and in a taxi cab.
-The time spent while trying to work while doing air travel is of lower value, unless perhaps you are able to travel in business class.
-You can use a Steno mask to dictate without others hearing your voice, but holding this mask over your mouth looks strange.
-I bought such a mask but have yet to dare to use it publicly.

-The mask might be useful when forced to work in cramped quarters in the presence of others or when you wish to carry out dictation while working in a noisy environment.
-I could see using this mask at a National Laboratory while collecting data at a synchrotron beamline where there is often much white noise.
-The mask can be used to dampen that external white noise.

 I have used the dictated text transcribed by Whisper to a lesser extent.
 There is often a lot of garbage text that Whisper inserts during long pauses.
 It generally takes a lot of effort to parse the transcribed text.
 It is easier to redo the dictation via Voice In and make corrections as you go.
 The exercise of carrying out the dictation initially during the commute is analogous to generating a verbal rough draft in my mind.
 Once the initial draft has been composed, it is easier to redo it with better word choices.

-On several occasions, my digital voice recorder turned off accidentally when placed in my shirt pocket at the start of my commute.
-To my dismay, upon arriving at my office, I discovered that I needed to repeat what I had dictated.
-Nonetheless, I could recapitulate much of what I had dictated just a half hour earlier.
-The text transcribed by Whisper is more valuable as a backup to trigger my memory rather than as a rough draft.
-I have yet to try to feed the transcribed text from Whisper to ChatGPT with the instructions to parse it.

 Below are links to programming tools to aid the adoption of voice computing.